Introduction on Google Analytics Dashboards

 - Conversation: When business is generated and the transaction is done.

 For a business with no online presence (only brick and mortar presence), the purchase funnel is hard to track and optimize.
-But for businesses with an online presence, we can track this process and understand customer behaviors that lead to purchase.
+But for businesses with an online presence, we can track this process and understand customer behaviours that lead to purchase.
 This understanding can be used to target new customers by overhauling our business strategy.
 An online store could, for example, collect and analyze data of its different marketing campaigns, and accordingly, get a view of campaigns that are more effective and subsequently channel more budget to these campaigns.

 Top Tools available for Web Analytics